 Be alert to changes in weather.
 During a heat wave you are at greater risk for becoming ill and may need to take more breaks or drink more water.
-Drink enough cool, fresh water.
+Drink at least one quart (4 cups) of water per hour, but no more than 12 quarts (48 cups) in a 24-hour period of fresh water.
 Do not wait until you are thirsty to drink water.
 During days of expected warm weather, plan work tasks that involve outdoor activity in the earliest part of your day and try to avoid being in direct sunlight when possible.